-- Create a new RStudio project for this class session.
-Note that you should save this inside the folder where you have been organizing your work to date for this class. - Create a new Quarto document (or Rmarkdown document if you do not have Quarto available) for storing your work (i.e. notes and code for this session).
-You will Render this to a lab report for later submission on gradescope. - Answer the following five questions.
+- Create a new RStudio project for this weeks session.
+Note that you should save this inside the folder where you have been organizing your work to date for this class. - Create a new Rmarkdown document for storing your work (i.e. notes and code for this session).
+You will knit this to a lab report for later submission on gradescope. - Answer the following five questions.
 Note that Q4 is optional but Q5 (gradescope submission) is not.

 Q1.
 Write a function grade() to determine an overall grade from a vector of student homework assignment scores dropping the lowest single score.
 If a student misses a homework (i.e. has an NA value) this can be used as a score to be potentially dropped.
-Your final function should be adquately explained with code comments and be able to work on an example class gradebook such as this one in CSV format: "https://tinyurl.com/gradeinput" [3pts]
+Your final function should be adquately explained with code comments and be able to work on an example class gradebook such as this one in CSV format: "https://tinyurl.com/gradeinput" [3pts] Q2.

-Q2.
 Using your grade() function and the supplied gradebook, Who is the top scoring student overall in the gradebook?
-[3pts]

-Q3.
+[3pts] Q3.
 From your analysis of the gradebook, which homework was toughest on students (i.e. obtained the lowest scores overall?
-[2pts]

-Q4.
+[2pts] Q4.
 Optional Extension: From your analysis of the gradebook, which homework was most predictive of overall score (i.e. highest correlation with average grade score)?
-[1pt]

-Q5.
-Make sure you save your Quarto document and can click the "Render" (or Rmarkdown"Knit") button to generate a PDF foramt report without errors.
-Finally, submit your PDF to gradescope.
-[1pt]
+[1pt] Q5.
+Make sure you save your Rmarkdown document and can click the " Knit " button to generate a PDF foramt report without errors.
+Finally, submit your PDF to gradescope. [ 1pt ]